openbikesensor/portal/docs/obs-face.md

 ### Export

-The consolidated measurements are converted to GeoJson format and exported for visualization as required by the [OpenBikeSensor visualization](https://github.com/openbikesensor/OpenBikeSensor-Scripts/blob/main/visualization/README.md).
+The consolidated measurements are converted to GeoJson format and exported for visualization as required by the [visualization](../visualization/README.md).

 ## Installation